welpdx/zotero-citationcounts/README.md

 * This is a fork from [eschnett](https://github.com/eschnett/).
 See [his code here](https://github.com/eschnett/zotero-citationcounts).

+I am a noob at github, so idk if this is proper etiquette.
+But Imma just make releases for personal use.
+All code here is by [eschnett](https://github.com/eschnett/).
+He even has instructions on how to make new builds.
+So all credit to him.
+Please don't @ me.

 This is an add-on for [Zotero](https://www.zotero.org), a research source management tool.
 The add-on can auto-fetch citation counts for journal articles using various APIs, including [Crossref](https://www.crossref.org), [Inspire
 HEP](https://inspirehep.net),<!-- [NASA/ADS](https://ui.adsabs.harvard.edu), --> and [Semantic Scholar](https://www.semanticscholar.org).
 [Google Scholar](https://scholar.google.com) is not supported because automated access is against its terms of service.
 But I want to see if I can do it.